 Gasoline is made up by different components that are added or subtracted in order to create the final product (regular, mid-price, premium, etc).

-These ‘recipes’ have to meet federal environmental standards, as well as an assortment of local standards during the warmer summer months or cold winter months.
-Rule of thumb, each area of the US comes with it’s own special requirements.
+These ‘recipes’ have to meet federal environmental standards.
+Also have to meet an assortment of local standards during the warmer summer months or cold winter months.
+To keep in mind, each area of the US comes with it’s own special requirements.

 For example, for most parts of the year… gasoline incorporates a number of cheaper additives, such as butane, usually to reduce costs.
 During hot summer periods, these cheaper alternative additives can evaporate from the fuel and end up in the air as a pollutant.